Calisthenics for Weight Loss (Exercises & Workout Plan)

 To create a customized weight loss plan, you must select exercises according to your fitness level.

-Here are a few things you can keep in mind while creating a calisthenics weight loss plan.
+Here are a few things you can keep in mind while creating a weight loss calisthenics routine.

 1. Incorporate exercises based on your fitness level.